fizker/swift-oauth2-models/Sources/OAuth2Models/OAuth2Models.docc/HandlingRequests.md

 server could support one `AccessTokenRequest` and the ``RefreshTokenRequest``.
 Or it could support multiple `AccessTokenRequest`s.

-The simplest way would be to catch the `DecodingError` thrown by the decode attempt, and then try another request:
+The naive way would be to catch the `DecodingError` thrown by the decode attempt, and then try another request:

 ```swift
 app.post("token") { req in